-Update: I went on to ask the same question at Quora and got some more suggestions.
-Knowing Python, which is an Object-oriented language (OO), one guy told me to learn a functional language.
+Update: I asked the same question on Quora and got more suggestions.
+Knowing Python, an Object-oriented language (OO), one guy told me to learn a functional language.
 The first two he suggested are Java Virtual Machine (JVM) languages; Scala and Clojure.
 These two languages are fast.
-Scala offers both OO and functional programming whereas Clojure is more purely functional.
-Furthemore, the same guy suggested Erlang, Elixir, and Haskell.
+Scala offers both OO and functional programming, whereas Clojure is more purely functional.
+Furthermore, the same guy suggested Erlang, Elixir, and Haskell.
 Erlang and Elixir are not as fast as Scala and Clojure.
 Haskell is the most pure functional language.

 The four earlier suggestions: